ewbarnard/NexmoInsight/Proposals/TextAdventure.md

 The following tweets should include an image; perhaps even just a screen shot of the code.

-1. Retro Computing: Learn the @Nexmo SMS API by playing a 1986 text Adventure game that takes you around Switzerland!
+1. Retro Computing: Learn the @Nexmo SMS API by playing the 1986 text Adventure game that takes you around Switzerland!

 2. "You have found the highest rail station in Europe.
 The Jungfrau, Eiger, and Monch display their deadly beauty." - learn how @Nexmo APIs work while you play the 1986 Adventure game using text messages to simulate your mainframe operator console.